-- Your final certificate and transcript will be posted to your home address, as set out on e:Vision/ProMonitor, within eight weeks of the relevant awards board or as specified by the awarding body - For HN students, post your final certificate to your home address, as set out on ProMonitor, within five working days of receiving them from the accrediting body
+- Post your final certificate and transcript to your home address. - For Higher National students, post your final certificate to your home address, as set out on ProMonitor, within five working days of receiving them from the accrediting body.

-- Students must make sure your home address on e:Vision/ProMonitor is correct before you finish your course - Keep in touch.
-You're now a valued, lifelong member of our Alumni Network.
-Make sure we have your preferred email address so we can stay in touch
+- Make sure your home address on ProMonitor is correct before you finish your course. - Keep in touch.
+You're now a valued, lifelong member of our Alumni Network. - Make sure we have your preferred email address so we can stay in touch.